 Forget the kids

 Don’t waste unnecessary time integrating relevant professionals from the departments in the selection or deployment processes.
-Instead, placate them with vague platitudes – using the template for project management bullshit bingo – and then present them with immovable decisions while you shamelessly exaggerate the software’s performance capabilities.
+Instead, placate them with vague platitudes – using a template for project management bullshit bingo – and then present them with immovable decisions while you shamelessly exaggerate the software’s performance capabilities.
 Repeat this approach with external groups.
 You will quickly find out that this will have an impact on the acceptance levels in the entire project.

 Mix up the project roles